sentheta/SC1015-Project/README.md

 # SC1015-Project
-This is a Mini-project for SC1015 (Introduction to Data & AI) on HDB data set found on Kaggle.
+This is a Mini-project for SC1015 (Introduction to Data Science & AI) utilizing HDB data set from Kaggle.
 We aim to conduct a comprehensive analysis to identify the key factors influencing resale prices of HDB flats and our analysis will seek to answer the following questions in problem statements.

 ### Problem Statements
 We aim to conduct a comprehensive analysis to identify the key factors influencing resale prices of HDB flats.
 Our analysis will seek to answer the following questions: